nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The `deleteEvent` operation is facilitated by `DeleteEventCommand` which extends from `Command`.
-If the users' input matches the `COMMAND_WORD` of `DeleteEventCommand` in `AddressBookParser#parseCommand()`, `DeleteEventCommandParser#parse()` will process the additional user input which is the current index of the marketing event on the User Interface.
+If the users' input matches the `COMMAND_WORD` of `DeleteEventCommand` in `AddressBookParser#parseCommand()`, `DeleteEventCommandParser#parse()` will process the additional user input which is the current index of the marketing event on the User Interface and return a `DeleteEventCommand`.

 Executing this Command object through the `DeleteEventCommand#execute()` triggers the `Model` interface's `Model#deleteEvent()`.
 This operation subsequently calls upon the `AddressBook#deleteEvent()` operation which in turn calls